vicentcaselles/CodeChallengeJuelichPhD/README.md

 # CodeChallengeJuelichPhD
-My submission in response to the code challenge posed by Dr Kranz in the context of my appliacation for the PhD position in "High Dimensional Multi Omics Data Integration".
+My submission in response to the code challenge posed by Dr Kranz in the context of my application for the PhD position in "High Dimensional Multi Omics Data Integration".

 ## Exercise 1